Jane Muskie: Biography

 Muskie assumed the role of First Lady of Maine upon her husband's inauguration as Governor of Maine in 1955.
 As first lady, she gave luncheons for three-hundred to four-hundred guests, as well as tea socials for wives of appointed officials, at The Blaine House.
 When the family moved to Washington, D.C. after her husband's election to the United States Senate, Muskie joined an exclusive group of senator's wives.
 In 1986, inspired by their time in Washington, Muskie and Abigail McCarthy co-wrote a novel about behind-the-scenes power struggles in American politics titled One Woman Lost.
 Muskie conducted most of the research used for the novel.
 She campaigned relentlessly for her husband throughout his political career in both state and federal politics.
 Her husband later served as United States Secretary of State under President Jimmy Carter.

-When Muskie's husband ran for president in 1972, William Loeb III published the Canuck letter in the Manchester Union Leader; a letter reportedly forged by Donald Segretti and Ken W. Clawson that falsely accused Senator Muskie of being prejudiced against Americans of French-Canadian descent and called into the question the character of Jane Muskie, accusing her of using colorful language during his campaign and in interviews with the Wall Street Journal and Newsweek, and referring to her as a "drunkard" and as "racially intolerant".
+When Muskie's husband ran for president in 1972, William Loeb III published the "Canuck letter" in the Manchester Union Leader; a letter reportedly forged by Donald Segretti and Ken W. Clawson that falsely accused Senator Muskie of being prejudiced against Americans of French-Canadian descent.
+Loeb also called into the question the character of Jane Muskie, accusing her of telling dirty jokes and smoking cigarettes, and using colorful language during his campaign, per an interview reprinted from the Wall Street Journal and Newsweek.
+During the interview, she had referred to liquor as "booze", called her husband "Big Daddy", and suggested telling "dirty jokes" to pass the time.

 On February 26, 1972, Muskie's husband publicly rebuked Loeb, reportedly weeping while denouncing the attacks against her, stating "By attacking me and my wife, he [Loeb] has proved himself to be a gutless coward."
 The incident derailed Muskie's campaign for the Democratic presidential nomination, due to a supposed display of emotion which was seen unfit for a president at the time.
 Republicans used the incident to claim that Muskie was emotionally unstable and unfit to serve as president.
-In 1986, Muskie spoke about the incident with her husband to The New York Times stating, "Now it's quite acceptable for a man to show his emotions..
+In 1986, Muskie spoke about the incident with her husband to The New York Times stating, "Now it's quite acceptable for a man to show his emotions.
 President Reagan does it all the time."
-During the interview she referred to liquor as "booze", called her husband "Big Daddy", and suggested telling "dirty jokes" to pass the time.